 Industry Analysis & Industry Trends

-The Chartered Passenger Flights industry includes businesses that provide air transport services on a non-scheduled basis for passengers.
-Flights may be to either domestic or international destinations.
-The industry is dominated by two major players that are involved in other areas of the travel industry, such as the provision of all-inclusive tours.
-Although the industry is perceived as providing tailored travel services for the wealthy, a large share of industry revenue is generated by transporting customers to their holiday destination as part of a package.
-Demand from the industry's major markets of tourists, corporations and governments has fluctuated in the five years through 2013-14.
+The Chartered Passenger Flights industry includes businesses that transport passengers by air on a non-scheduled basis.
+The industry is dominated by two major players, which are also involved in other areas of the travel industry, such as the provision of all-inclusive tours.
+Although the industry is perceived as providing tailored travel services for the wealthy, the vast majority of industry revenue is generated by transporting customers to their holiday destination as part of a package.
+Demand from the industry's major markets of tourists, corporations and governments has fluctuated significantly in the five years through 2014-15, but overall charter passenger numbers have been on a downward slide.

 Industry Report - Starting a New Business Chapter